 - Provide a conduit to connect the many small to medium businesses in the sector to the advocacy and funding discussion already occurring within the industry and government, recognising the new metrics and economic reality of delivering live music within the constraints of new capacities and COVID safe restrictions.

-- Develop (and advocate for) a solution to the looming challenge regarding securing public liability insurance.
+- Develop (and advocate for) a solution to the looming challenge regarding securing insurance in the live music sector.

 Acknowledgement of First Nations People and Country